priyankgandhi0/SampleKotlinApp/README.md

 # Sample Android Kotlin App

 This project is a Android Kotlin application that demonstrates how to integrate a single listing API with pagination.
-It provides a simple UI to display a list of items fetched from the API.
+It provides a simple UI to display a list of Products fetched from the API.

 ## Features